TheRealNin/MVGA/README.md

   * Robotics Factory is now 10 supply

 ### **Aliens**
+* Alien Pres Costs
+  * Starting Pres for aliens changed to 18 (from 12, so +6)
+  * Gorge costs 10 Pres (from 8)
+  * Gorge tunnel costs 5 (from 3) (thus, 2Pres are still needed to connect the first tunnel)
+  * Lerk costs 24 Pres (from 21, so 6 Pres for first LF, like in classic vanilla)
+  * Fade costs 43 Pres (from 37, so 25 Pres for first LF, like in vanilla)
+  * Onos costs 68 Pres (from 62, so 50 Pres for first LF, like in vanilla)

+* Trait changes
   * Adrenaline: reverted adrenaline changes in vanilla.
 Now the upgrade increases energy regeneration
+  * Aura: Change aura to be a pulse instead of constant wall hack

 * Biomass: remove Biomass 4 research from hives, and reduce Contaminate biomass requirement to 9

 * Contaminate bile effect removed.
 Now only spreads infestation

+* Cysts: All cysts have 250 hp and take damage while disconnected

+* Gorge Structures: Cooldown between dropping structures increased to 1.2 seconds (was 1 second.
+This helps curb in-combat clog replacement of gorgeforts)

 * PVE HP changes
   * Reduce crag, shift, shade, whip and clog effective HP by 10%, both to the 0% mature and 100% mature states.